bratpeki/modern-milkytracker-guide/docs/ui.md

 ![ui_transpose.png](../img/ui_transpose.png)

-Allows transposing of the notes in the playlist.
+Allows transposing of the notes in the pattern editor.

 By default, all notes of all instruments can be transposed.
 This can be changed with the settings under the "Instrument:" and "Note:" text fields.
 "Amount" specifies by how many semitone the